My name is Nick Gamb and I am excited to be joining the Okta Developer Advocacy team for the .NET community.

 So you will understand everyone’s surprise and confusion when young Nick started applying to film school instead of pursuing tech.
 Because of this detour I have worked on the set of major TV sitcom productions, I have been a director for a Fox News affiliate, I have been a chief editor/photojournalist for an NBC news affiliate, and I have hung suspended out of the side of a helicopter with a camera that cost more than I made in 2 years.
 Really cool right?
 I hated it.
 From a young age, I was really drawn to the way that a story can affect people’s emotions and perceptions.
 It is why I was so drawn to video games and game engines.
 It’s also why I am so interested in psychology.
 Film to me was a draw because of its ability to reach more people than any other medium.
 Sure, I also love photography, sound design, and editing just as much as everyone else - but the drive for me was in using the art and the technology to make people feel… anything… everything.
 Unfortunately, my romanticized vision of the film and broadcasting industry was not what I had hoped it would be, and ultimately that led me to decide to leave it.

-Fast forward to 2016.
+Fast forward a few years.
 I had managed to convince the powers that be that we needed to be building a platform, not just a product.
 A platform that could be adopted by developers, not used by just an IT Admin.
 One that could power identity security across the internet.
-The product was rapidly changing in this direction and I began building a new developer experience/relation organization.
-I was the head of developer relations but I was also solo for the majority of it… which was a fast track to burnout.
-The struggle became real in 2017 when Okta, my competitor at the time, acquired Stormpath.
+The product was rapidly changing in this direction and I began building a new developer experience/relations organization.
+I was the head of developer relations but I was also solo for the majority of it - which was a fast track to burnout.
+The struggle became real when Okta, my competitor at the time, acquired Stormpath.
 How can one person compete with that?

 Breaking Stuff and Telling People How It Works